-Schedule Types: Independent Study, Lecture, Combined Lecture/Lab, Web, per week.
-Course may be taken more than once as topics may vary.
+Schedule Types: Independent Study, Lecture, Combined Lecture/Lab, Web, LCTCS

-ARTS 1100 - ART APPRECIATION
+ARTS 1100 - Art Appreciation

 This is an art appreciation course designed for non-art majors.
 It introduces students to the visual arts within the context of history with an emphasis on critical thinking about images from art and photography in order to experience heightened enjoyment and understanding and appreciation of our cultural heritage.
-Three hours of lectures illustrated with slides, video, and class discussion
+Three hours of lectures illustrated with slides, video, and class discussion per week.